 Joking aside, both wildlife conservatories and animal enthusiasts post videos of wolves howling, frolicking, and playing, partially as a way to reduce societal fear of wolves.
 Many of these videos include howling, because that’s the action most associated with wolves, to the point of being mythologized in both wolf and werewolf lore.

-I spent about an hour every day listening to a handful of these videos until the general tonality sunk in, and then spent the two weeks leading up to the recording making siren noises in the shower, until I was able to smooth the crack in my voice and form a passable howl.
+I spent about an hour every day listening to a handful of these videos until the general tonality sunk in, and then spent the two weeks leading up to the recording making siren noises in the shower until I was able to smooth the crack in my voice and form a passable howl.
 Given even more practice and even more intensive listening I could feasibly come up with an even more reliable and consistent howl than the one I rocked at the recording.

 The simplest and most straightforward method to perfecting a wolf howl is to start by listening to wolves themselves.
 Many websites dedicated to educating people on wolves, especially those created by wolf conservatories, include videos or audio samples of wolves howling, mixed in with videos and images of them playing with their handlers.
 Listen to these videos and mimic the pitches like you’re at a sing-a-long.
-Videos are better, since you can see the wolf’s mouth shape and work to replicate that in your own vocalizations.
+Videos are better since you can see the wolf’s mouth shape and work to replicate that in your own vocalizations.

 Anatomy of a Howl

-To explain the general mechanics of the howl, I’m going to break down the howl into it’s subsections.
+To explain the general mechanics of the howl, I’m going to break down the howl into its subsections.

-Two Canadian scientists, Theberge and Falls, studied the acoustics of wolf howls and divided them into three sections: The Beginning, the Midsection (which I’ll call the Sustain) and the Ending.
+Two Canadian scientists, Theberge and Falls studied the acoustics of wolf howls and divided them into three sections: The Beginning, the Midsection (which I’ll call the Sustain), and the Ending.
 We will begin with the meat of the howl, the Sustain, and work from there.

 The heart of imitating the howl lies around your falsetto range.
 The sustain will invariably be a few steps above where your falsetto starts, and the break in your voice when you cross into your falsetto actually assists in mimicking the throaty sound of the howl.
-No matter if you start in your mid range and smoothly transition up, or start high and slur downwards, the Sustain should land roughly in the same place in your vocal range, give or take a fourth.
+No matter if you start in your mid-range and smoothly transition up, or start high and slur downwards, the Sustain should land roughly in the same place in your vocal range, give or take a fourth.

-For me this was the hardest part of learning the howl.
+For me, this was the hardest part of learning the howl.
 Because I never properly trained my falsetto, the gap between my normal range and my falsetto was considerable, my high range was weak, and my voice cracked uncomfortably while transitioning between vocal ranges.

 About a week of practicing the vocal shift in the shower got me to a manageable level in time to record my lines, but it was definitely not as smoothed or well pitched as I could have been with even just a month of vocal training.

 The Beginning of the howl can start anywhere in your vocal range, and even be the same note as your sustain.
 The most important part of the Beginning is to choose a note that feels comfortable and doesn’t require a lot of your air supply to hit.
-The duration of the Beginning is short, only lasting for a couple seconds at most (Flamberge and Falls generalized this to 0.5 seconds), but using more oxygen to reach an especially high or low note can prove to be your undoing in the other portions of the howl, cutting your sustain Short or making your End peter out weakly.
+The duration of the Beginning is short, only lasting for a couple of seconds at most (Flamberge and Falls generalized this to 0.5 seconds), but using more oxygen to reach an especially high or low note can prove to be your undoing in the other portions of the howl, cutting your sustain Short or making your End peter out weakly.